Solar Parking Meters

 Two parking meters are available for non-affiliated campus visitors in the Library Lot.
 Meters accept coins or credit cards and parking is limited to two hours.
 Please note faculty, staff, and students are not authorized in these spaces.
 Metered spaces are enforced 24 hours a day - 7 days a week.

 |2 hours - Max allowed||$2.00|

 Hourly Parking Permits - Pay By License Plate

-Hourly permits are available for temporary parking in any non-specially marked space in Bellevue Lot.
+Hourly permits are available for temporary parking in any non-specially marked space in Green Zone in Bellevue Lot.
 These are virtual permits that can be purchased at pay stations located within the lot.
 The pay stations accept VISA, MasterCard, AMEX and Discover cards only.
 All transactions are final and no refunds will be issued.
 Customers with cash/check may purchase hourly permits at the TAPS office.
 Please make checks payable to UC Regents.

 |All Day - expires 11:59 pm||$8.00|

 Permits must be purchased at the TAPS office.
 For more information, please call the TAPS Help Desk at (209) 228-8277 or toll free at (866) 755-8277.

 |Vendor* - Monthly Rate

 Campus-Wide - Valid in Bellevue, Library 1 & 2, Le Grand and North Bowl 1 & 2 Lots

 Valid in Green Zone in Bellevue Lot only.